lumusitech/backend-node-ts-clean-webserver-rest/README.md

-# Webserver and REST API - clean architecture - Node, TS, Jest
+# Webserver and REST API- HTTP HTTP2 HTTPS - clean architecture - Node, TS, Jest

 ## Node with TypeScript - TS-Node-dev (better than nodemon when use typescript)